raulaltosaar/raul.earth/_pages/projects.md

 <h2 class="arrow">Computationally Disintegrative Therapy</h2>

-<h3>A mixed reality installation in which viewers were invited to physically navigate a virtual environment filled with decrepit machines and starfields.</h3>
+<h3>A mixed reality installation in which viewers physically navigated a virtual environment. <!-- filled with decrepit machines and starfields. --></h3>

 </a>